pranavjain/cmdnote/README.md

 # cmdnote
 # Welcome to cmdnote Project!

-This is a simple script which allows you to write note via your terminal while you are coding/working.
+This is a simple script which allows you to write notes via your terminal while you are coding/working.

 # Getting Started

-These instructions will help you cmdNote and get you running in no time!
+These instructions will help you setup cmdNote and get you running in no time!
-## Setting the database
+## Setting the database (First time only)

 You need to have a database file in the directory where you want to take notes.
 You can create different databases in different directories.